9 September - 22 September 2019

 Note that we cannot take incomplete applications into consideration.
 We will try to inform all applicants about the final outcome within 6 weeks.

 Knockvologan is a remote place.
 Possibilities to do groceries in the area are very limited.
-The local shop at Fionnphort is a ±30 minutes bike ride.
+The local shop at Fionnphort is a 45 minutes walk.
 It only has the basics and the stock is limited.
-Once every two months we order products at the organic co-operative wholesaler Green City.
 If you wish, we could order products for you in advance.
 We plan to keep a stock of the following foods which you will be able to purchase from us if you would like: coffee, tea, flour, rice, pasta, couscous, lentils, butter, dried fruits, muesli, oat milk, tinned tomato and chickpeas, locally reared meat (deer, lamb, beef) and occasionally fresh fish.

-The Observatory is provided with a wood burning cooking stove and a water heather.
-If you don’t feel like cooking, we can provide freshly cooked or frozen meals for a reasonable price.
+The Observatory is provided with a wood burning cooking stove, electricity and a water heater.
+You can make a simple meal on the stove but if you don’t feel like cooking, we can provide freshly cooked or frozen meals for a reasonable price.
 We can accommodate most dietary needs.

 There is one pub/restaurant in Fionnphort which is not always open.
 We have a fishing rod that you can borrow and down at the beach you can harvest delicious seaweed yourself.
 If you are interested, we will show you where they grow and which ones to pick.